(updated February 2021)

 How to treat EU Citizens working in the UK after 1st January 2021

-Employers will be able to freely employ European Nationals who enter the UK up until 31st December 2020 (subject to the right to work in the UK checks, as described above), and should not discriminate against them.
+Employers will be able to freely employ European Nationals who entered the UK up until 31st December 2020 (subject to the right to work in the UK checks, as described above), and should not discriminate against them.

 Any EU national arriving or already living in the UK before 31st December 2020 must apply under the EU Settlement Scheme to have the right to stay in the UK (if they want to!).
 Their application must be submitted before 30th June 2021.

 EEA and Swiss nationals can use their passport or national identity card to prove that they can work in the UK until 30th June 2021.
 Until this date Employers cannot require these citizens to prove their immigration status under the EU Settlement Scheme.
+Guidance is given in Annex B of the Government’s “An Employer’s Guide to Right to Work Checks” on how EEA nationals should be treated, and what documents are acceptable, during the period 1st January to 30th June 2021.

 After 1st July 2021 employers must ask new EEA employees for proof of their immigration status – which will either be under the EU Settlement Scheme or via the new immigration system.